 “Just why?
 Why would you do this?”

-“Claude, I love you very much and I just wanted to make sure.”
+“Claude, I love you very much and I just want to make sure.”

 “That I’m your real dad.”

 The monster was silent at this.
 His eye twitched.
 Claude felt bolder.
-“Because you’re a prick, and the court knows, and you’re losing.”
+“Because you’re a prick, and the court knows.
+You’re losing.”

 At this point, the monster had had enough.
 He ripped his phone from the holster and swiped through it, seething.
 “You want to know why, Claude?
 This is why.”